Total Hip Replacement Post Surgery Physiotherapy

-THR is a common procedure which is done in patients with conditions as below:
+Total hip replacement is a common procedure performed in patients with the following conditions:

-OA is a degenerative condition through the aging process, through years of wear and tear, the protective cartilage that covers the ends of bones and joints gets worn out eventually, causing severe hip pain and stiffness.
+Osteoarthritis is a degenerative condition that occurs during the ageing process after years of wear and tear.
+The protective cartilage that covers the ends of bones and joints gets worn out eventually, causing severe hip pain and stiffness.

-This is a secondary osteoarthritis condition as a result from an injury or direct trauma.
-The underlying cartilage and bone become damaged due to improper healing, causing persistent pain and affecting daily activities such as wearing pants or getting up and down from stairs.
+This is a secondary osteoarthritis condition as a result of an injury or direct trauma.
+The underlying cartilage and bone become damaged due to improper healing, causing persistent pain and affecting daily activities such as putting on a pair of pants or climbing up and down a flight of stairs.

 Following a fracture or dislocation of the hip joint, the blood supply to the femoral head may be interrupted or reduced.
-The lack of blood supply may cause the surface of the bone (femoral head) to be brittle and weak to support the hip joint.
+The lack of blood supply may cause the surface of the femoral head to be brittle and weak, making it difficult to support the hip joint.
 This condition is also known as osteonecrosis.

-Physiotherapy rehabilitation after THR is considered as the standard and essential treatment.
-This is because the hip joint is prone to dislocation as a result of the trauma on the hip stabilizers (capsule, ligaments and muscles) and the size of the implant.
-Activity and exercises are necessary immediately post surgery to regain the use of your joint and muscles around the hip joint.
-The aim of post-operative rehabilitation is to address the functional needs of the patient (e.g. start mobilizing) and to improve strength and range of motion.
+Physiotherapy after total hip replacement surgery is essential and mandatory.
+This is because the hip joint is prone to dislocation as a result of the trauma on the hip stabilisers (capsule, ligaments and muscles) and the size of the implant.
+Hip exercises are necessary immediately post surgery to regain the use of your muscles around the hip joint.
+Post operative physiotherapy aims to address the functional needs of the patient (e.g. start moving), and improve strength and range of motion.